The Moon Path Chapter of

 Halfway beteen the Solstice and and Equinox is the Cross Quarter.

-The Vernal Equinox is one of the 4 Quarter Sun Celebrations in the Wheel of the Year.
+Mid Summer First Harvest is one of the 4 Cross Quarter Sun Celebrations in the Wheel of the Year.

-It is halfway between the two Cross Quarter Sun Celebrations,
+It is halfway between 2 Quarter Sun Celebrations, Summer Solstice and Autumn Equinox.

-Exactly opposite the Autumn Equinox on the Wheel of the Year.
+Exactly opposite Mid Winter on the wheel of the year.

 The eight Sun Celebrations in the Wheel of the Year are: